-It's pretty clear--Just about every kid will be doing at least some online learning this fall--Let's make it as healthy as possible.
+It's pretty clear--Just about every kid will be doing at least some of their school work on devices this fall--Let's make it as healthy as possible.

 It's a lot.
 Online Learning, Regular School Work, Keeping Up With Social Media, Connecting With Friends.
 And it's all going on through the reflected blue glow of those digital screens.